NikhilaRao1/medical-imaging-book/chapter2.md

 2.31 Shift-Invariant Linear Systems

 A shift-invariant linear system is a system in which a shift in the input signal results in an equivalent shift in the output signal, without changing the shape or characteristics of the response.
 In other words, the system’s behavior does not depend on the absolute position of the input in time or space; it responds in the same way regardless of when or where the input occurs.
-Mathematically, if the system is represented by an operator LLL and produces an output w(t)w(t)w(t) for an input v(t)v(t)v(t), shift invariance is expressed as
+Mathematically, if the system is represented by an operator $L$ and produces an output $w(t)$ for an input $v(t)$, shift invariance is expressed as

+$$
-v(t−τ)→Lw(t−τ),v(t - \tau) \xrightarrow{L} w(t - \tau),v(t−τ)L​w(t−τ),
+v(t - \tau) \xrightarrow{L} w(t - \tau)
+$$

 or equivalently,

+$$
-L[v(t−τ)]=w(t−τ),L[v(t - \tau)] = w(t - \tau),L[v(t−τ)]=w(t−τ),
+L[v(t - \tau)] = w(t - \tau)
+$$

-where τ\tauτ is the shift in the input signal.
+where $\tau$ is the shift in the input signal.

 A real-world example of a shift-invariant system is an audio amplifier.
 If an audio signal is delayed by a few seconds before being input, the amplified output is the same waveform delayed by the same amount.
 The amplifier does not change the tone or amplitude of the signal based on the time of arrival; it treats all inputs consistently, simply producing a shifted version of the output.

 Shift invariance provides several benefits in medical imaging.
-Imaging systems often measure signals sequentially in time or across spatial coordinates, such as the acquisition of slices in a CT scanner or echoes in MRI.
+Imaging systems often measure signals sequentially in time or across spatial coordinates, such as the acquisition of slices in a a CT scanner or echoes in MRI.
 Shift invariance ensures that the system processes each part of the signal consistently, making the response predictable and allowing image reconstruction algorithms to assume uniform behavior across time or space.
 This property is crucial for techniques like convolution-based filtering, deblurring, and tomographic reconstruction, which rely on the output being a shifted version of the input when the input itself is shifted.

 Shift invariance can also be expressed in the spatial or general functional domain.
-For a function f(x)f(x)f(x) processed by a system to produce output g(x)g(x)g(x), the property is written as
+For a function $f(x)$ processed by a system to produce output $g(x)$, the property is written as

+$$
-f(x−a)→Lg(x−a),f(x - a) \xrightarrow{L} g(x - a),f(x−a)L​g(x−a),
+f(x - a) \xrightarrow{L} g(x - a)
+$$

-where a shift aaa in the input produces the same shift in the output.
+where a shift `a` in the input produces the same shift in the output.
 This general form applies to both time-domain signals and spatial-domain imaging.
 For instance, in MRI, moving the imaging slice slightly along one axis shifts the measured signals in a predictable way without altering their shape, which is a direct manifestation of spatial shift invariance.

 Shift invariance is sometimes referred to as temporal invariance when applied in the time domain or spatial invariance when applied in imaging coordinates.
 In all cases, the key idea is that the system’s behavior depends only on the form of the input, not its location.
 This property greatly simplifies analysis and processing because linear operations, such as convolution and filtering, can be applied universally across all parts of the signal or image.